-Environmental impact assessment laws are an area of particular expertise, and clients across the country count on us to help navigate federal environmental review proceedings under the National Environmental Policy Act, the National Historic Preservation Act, and Section 4(f) of the Department of Transportation Act, the Coastal Zone Management Act, and other statutes, as well as counterpart state environmental laws such as the California Environmental Quality Act.
+Clients across the country count on Kaplan Kirsch & Rockwell to help navigate environmental review proceedings under the National Environmental Policy Act (NEPA), National Historic Preservation Act (NHPA), Section 4(f) of the Department of Transportation Act, Coastal Zone Management Act (CZMA) and other federal environmental impact assessment requirements, as well as counterpart state laws such as the California Environmental Quality Act (CEQA).

-Consistent with that approach, we help clients address potential impacts to a full range of ecological, historic, and social resources, in contexts ranging from urban centers to wilderness.
-Our substantive expertise extends across environmental media, and including air quality, water, noise, historic and cultural resources, threatened and endangered species, environmental justice, wetlands, coastal resources, and climate, among others.
+We help clients address issues relating to a broad spectrum of ecological, cultural, historic and socioeconomic resources, in contexts ranging from urban centers to wilderness.
+And our substantive expertise extends across environmental media, including air quality, water, noise, historic and cultural resources, threatened and endangered species, coastal resources, climate issues and environmental justice, among others.